enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 barotropic and Grackle is in use.

-For a barotropic equation of state, this nominally does nothing while for a non-barotropic equation of state, this nominally just computes the pressure.
+For a barotropic equation of state, this nominally does nothing while for a non-barotropic equation of state, this just computes pressure by calling ``EnzoEquationOfState::pressure_from_integrable``.

 .. code-block:: c++